 The best things I can say about "Broken Trust" are; that firstly it has an attractive cast and secondly it may entertain you but most likely for the wrong reasons.
 You see "Broken Trust" is a made for TV thriller and from past experience you are lucky if one in twenty of these turn out to be genuinely decent and you guessed it this is not one of the decent ones as it is generic, uninteresting and forgettable.

 But in fairness for all the issues which "Broken Trust" has it does still keep you watching.
-Part of the reason is because you want to see what else is bad, you also have the attractive Laura Vandervoort and truth be told part of you wants to know who is behind the kidnapping and why, even though you don't expect the answer to be logically reached.
+Part of the reason is because you want to see what else is bad but also because you have the attractive Laura Vandervoort and truth be told part of you wants to know who is behind the kidnapping and why, even though you don't expect the answer to be logically reached.

 What this all boils down to is that "Broken Trust" is just a typical made for TV thriller with the same mix of positives and negatives which most of these thrillers have.
 What it means is that if you watch this as a fan of mainstream cinema it will be terrible but for those more use to TV movies it will be the background noise that so many of these movies become.